 5. Staff recruitment

-The Governing Board may be involved in key areas of staff recruitment.
+The Governing Body may be involved in key areas of staff recruitment.

 Over and above the on-going review of staff performance, we pay particular attention to the performance and integration of newly recruited members of staff.